Public Health Quality Improvement (QI): Journey to a Culture of Quality

 - Evaluating the Impact of National Public Health Department Accreditation ― United States, 2016

-For more on this topic, stay tuned for the JPHMP May/June 2018 Supplement on the Impact of Accreditation.
+For more on this topic, read the May/June 2018 JPHMP Supplement on the Impact of Accreditation.

 Ronald W. Chapman, MD, MPH, serves as Health Officer for California’s Yolo County.
 He is also a Health Strategist consultant focused on helping health departments build quality improvement and performance management systems.
 [Full bio]